turingschool/curriculum/source/projects/contact_manager.markdown

 2 examples, 0 failures, 1 pending
 {% endterminal %}

 Awesome!
 We can see that it found the spec we wrote, `"is invalid without a first_name"`, tried to execute it, and found that the test wasn't yet implemented.
-In the `person_spec`, we have two examples, zero failures, and one implementation pending.
+In the `person_spec.rb`, we have two examples, zero failures, and one implementation pending.
 We're ready to start testing!

 ### Testing for Data Presence